vmoravec/cct/README.md

 #### Run a single scenario with `rake`

-  To be able to run a single scenario, you need to mark it with a `@tag`.
-Then in rake you must implement a specific task that will call the feature with that tag name.
-The whole thing might look like this:
+  To be able to run a single scenario, you need to mark it with a unique `@tag`.
+Then in rake you must implement a specific task that will call the feature with that `@tag`.
+A `rake` task for a feature might look like this:

   ```ruby
   namespace :feature do